-Students enrolled in the histotechnology program spend five days per week in lecture, student and clinical laboratories, or other assigned areas.
-Typical hours of instruction are Monday through Friday 8 a.m. to 3:30 p.m.
-Clinical rotations vary and may include second shift hours.
+Students enrolled in the histotechnology program spend five days per week in lecture, student and clinical laboratories or other assigned areas.
+Typical hours of instruction are Monday through Friday, 8 a.m. to 3:30 p.m.
+Clinical rotations vary and may include early morning and second shift hours.